Hempy49/user_signup_tech_test/README.md

 ## Approach

 The project was written in Ruby on Rails following a TDD approach.
-I enjoyed learning more about action mailer, something I had not used before in rails.
+This was a fun project that consolidated some of my rails knowledge.
+I also learnt some new skills including how to send emails with action mailer and how to test this functionality.

 ## How to use
 First clone this repo.
 Then: